Dental Basics: What Are Wisdom Teeth?

 Age of Growth

-When understanding the concept of wisdom teeth, it is important to remember that not everyone will be able to see full-grown wisdom teeth, as in the case of impacted wisdom teeth, which get stuck to the gum–failing to completely develop or emerge.
+Wisdom teeth typically start to grow between the ages of 17 and 25.
+When understanding the concept of wisdom teeth, it is essential to remember that not everyone will have fully grown wisdom teeth.
+In the case of impacted wisdom teeth, they become stuck in the gum and fail to fully develop or emerge.

 On average, 53% of the general population gets at least one wisdom tooth.
 This also means that some may not have it at all.